Global markets jittery as U.S. futures signal a lapse back into losses

 That rout had wiped $4-trillion off world equities and sent investors scurrying for the safety of German and U.S. bonds, briefly reversing the steady rise in global yields.

-While Tuesday saw U.S. equities roar back, momentum shows signs of slipping – Asian equity gains fizzled while S&P and Dow Jones futures were almost 1 per cent lower.
+While Tuesday saw U.S. equities roar back, the momentum may already be slipping – Asian and emerging equity gains fizzled while S&P and Dow Jones futures were almost 1 per cent lower.

-MSCI's all-country index, however, was up 0.25 per cent after four days in the red, boosted by gains in Europe, Japan and emerging markets .
+With the pivotal gauge of S&P 500 volatility, the VIX, opening at a relatively elevated 31 per cent, equity markets are not out of the woods, especially in the United States, market watchers say.

 "People are still shaken after such a ferocious correction, especially as it came after a very long time.
 It is clear that there will be more volatility going forward," said Salman Ahmed, chief investment strategist at Lombard Odier Investment Managers.